nypublicradio/unettest/docs/blog/unettest.md

 did not work.
 The requests were not being mirrored correctly.
 The NGINX documentation, through complete and easy to reference, is not beginner friendly.
-I thought my conf files were malfunctioning due to my own ignorance when it really turned out to be a bug(?) or undefined behavior(?) but I did not know this at the time.
+I thought my conf files were malfunctioning due to my own ignorance when it really turned out to be a bug(?) or undefined behavior(?) in NGINX itself but I did not know this at the time.
 Lacking my normal tools that I use to learn unfamiliar technologies (tests!), I tried to fix the conf files with that classic fallback development strategy--guess and check.

 But as I guessed and checked, NGINX's behavior became stranger and stranger.